sjoseph11236/java-tutorial/Java.md

   _These terms make-up the main method signature._

  - **Public** : This the access modifier to the main method.
 It has to be public so that Java runtime can execute this method.
- - **Static** : The main method has to static so that JVM cab load the class into memory and call the main method.
+ - **Static** : The main method has to static so that JVM can load the class into memory and call the main method.
  - **Void** : Java main method doesn't return anything.
  - **String[] args** : The main method single argument of type String array.
 Also called the Command-Line arguments.